sbmlteam/sbml-test-suite/src/front-ends/web-interface/README.txt

-up so that you can do that, but it is ALSO set up so that this whole directory can be checked out from SVN as the web application directory itself on the server (i.e., /var/lib/tomcat5/webapps/test_suite/), so that file updates & java class recompilation and other things can be done directly on the server.
+up so that you can do that, but it is ALSO set up so that this whole directory can be checked out from SVN as the web application directory itself on the server (i.e., /var/lib/tomcat5/webapps/test_suite/), so that file updates & Java class recompilation and other things can be done directly on the server.
 Beware that if you do this, DO NOT DELETE THE .war file (/var/lib/tomcat5/webapps/test_suite.war).
 If you remove the .war file, Tomcat will delete the application directory